Groups currently available:

 Can I leave the Queer Café?

 Yes, you can leave the Queer Café at any time, for any reason.
+We encourage you to message the group facilitator before you leave.
 If there are concerns about your safety, a Foundry worker will contact you afterwards to check in.

 I don’t see my identity listed here/I’m not sure how I identify.
 Is the Queer Café right for me?